thecarp/dactyl-keyboard/doc/options-arbitrary-shapes.md

   As usual, the default value is `auto`.
 When the node is a branch, `auto` uses the first leaf subordinate to the branch for the usual heuristics.

 Nodes subordinate to branches may not contain these extra keys.

-They are largely ignored for custom-body cuts.
+The extra keys are largely ignored for custom-body cuts.
+Specifically, `cut` and `body` have no meaning in defining the shape of a custom body, because the entire grove is already a cut from one specific body.
+Neither `at-ground` nor `to-ground` will affect bottom plates in such a context.